nyson/haste-gapi/README.md

 Usage
 -----
+First off, set up an account at the [Google Developer Console](https://console.developers.google.com/) if you haven't already done so.

 While Haste-GAPI doesn't necessary needs it to work, I recommend you to compile your Haste-GAPI applications with the `--onexec` flag, as in `haste --onexec CoolSite.hs`.
 If you don't, you may notice slightly longer